das-praktische-schreinerlein/your-all-in-one/README.md

 - 2012
    - java-progs for parsing and converting wiki to export-media
 - 2011
-   - planing and documentation with a javascript-wiki-editor/parser
+   - planning and documentation with a javascript-wiki-editor/parser
 - 2010
-   - initial version with excel for private project-planing
+   - initial version with excel for private project-planning
    - used at private projects and some projects at work

 # Requires